Business Maps as a Framework

 .
 Within the Personas

-space rules are chosen to manage what they can do to the Things
+space rules are chosen to manage what Actions

 .